Omnimods/Omnimods/README.md

 ## Translations for all Omnimods can be found in this crowdin project.
 Help us to translate them into your language!
 https://crowdin.com/project/factorio-mods-localization

-## Adding Omni compatibility to your mod:
+## Adding Omnimatter compatibility to your mod:

 - Add an ore to omnimatter (creates extraction recipes):
   - omni.matter.add_resource(orename, tier)